 Your call is confidential, and there's no pressure to commit to treatment until you're ready.
 As a voluntary facility, we're here to help you heal -- on your terms.
 Our sole focus is getting you back to the healthy, sober life you deserve, and we are ready and waiting to answer your questions or concerns 24/7.Speak with an Intake Coordination Specialist now.352.771.2700

 Shawnee Mission Drug & Alcohol Detox Centers

-Before patients can enter a Shawnee Mission alcohol rehab center, they need to be detoxified.
+Before patients can enter an alcohol rehab center, they need to be detoxified.
 As the name suggests, this is a process where all traces of drugs and alcohol are removed from their bodies.
 Detoxification is not easy because of the various symptoms patients experience.
 These include cravings, depression, anxiety and some degree of physical discomfort.
 It’s for these reasons that medically supervised detoxification is best.
 Benefits of medically supervised detoxification include the fact that patients receive medication to ameliorate the side effects of detoxification, and, their conditions are continuously monitored for signs of health-related issues that could cause complications.
 Detoxification deals with the physical dependence on drugs and alcohol, and once it’s complete, patients are ready for long-term therapy.
-This phase of recovery should take place in a Shawnee Mission drug detox or alcohol detox center.
+This phase of recovery should take place in a professional detox center.

 Recovery Meetings Near You in Shawnee Mission

 A key factor helping those in recovery move forward is attendance at a recovery meeting.
 These are weekly meetings where those who have all experienced the same difficulties meet to share, encourage and provide mutual support to each other.
 There are recovery meetings for recovering alcoholics, others for those recovering from substance dependence and still others for families.
 Consider attending these meetings as part of your drug or alcohol treatment in Shawnee Mission.